fafadiatech/fafadiatech.github.io/_posts/2017-01-27-how-to-make-your-code-more-pythonic.markdown

 # Transforming Code into Beautiful, Idiomatic Python by Raymond Hettinger

-[48 minutes Youtube Video](https://www.youtube.com/watch?v=OSGv2VnC0go) is another interesting one.
+[RDH Talks](https://www.youtube.com/watch?v=HTLu2DFOdTg&list=PLRVdut2KPAguz3xcd22i_o_onnmDKj3MA) is interesting list.
+His talk is another interesting one.
 Here is the summary

 ## When you see this, do that instead
 - Replace traditional index manipulation with Python's core looping idioms